Rosemary Oil for Hair Growth: 2021 Guide

 Kinki University, Osaka, Japan (2013)

-In 2013, researchers at Kinki University in Osaka, Japan showed that topical administration of Rosmarinus officinalis leaf extract (RO-ext) resulted in improved hair regrowth in mice that had experience hair growth interruption induced by testosterone treatment.
+In 2013, researchers at Kinki University in Osaka, Japan showed that topical administration of Rosmarinus officinalis leaf extract (RO-ext) resulted in improved hair regrowth in mice that had experienced hair growth interruption induced by testosterone treatment.

 The same researchers also looked into the antiandrogenetic activity mechanism of RO-ext to evaluate its efficacy for the treatment of androgenic alopecia.
 One of the effective strategies for treating androgenetic alopecia is through inhibiting the binding of dihydrotestosterone to androgen receptors.